cosmos/cosmos-sdk/x/distribution/spec/03_begin_block.md

 Let `fees` be the total fees collected in the previous block, including inflationary rewards to the stake.
 All fees are collected in a specific module account during the block.
 During `BeginBlock`, they are sent to the `"distribution"` `ModuleAccount`.
-No other sending of tokens occur.
+No other sending of tokens occurs.
 Instead, the rewards each account is entitled to are stored, and withdrawals can be triggered through the messages `FundCommunityPool`, `WithdrawValidatorCommission` and `WithdrawDelegatorReward`.